spenceralbrecht/views-to-downloads/README.md

 - Generate viral hooks for their connected apps
 - View and manage existing hooks
 - Add new apps if none exist

+### Influencer Videos
+The influencer videos page enables users to:
+- Browse a library of influencer videos with thumbnails
+- Filter videos by multiple tags (e.g., "woman", "shocked")
+- Add new videos with custom tags
+- Manage tags for existing videos

+## Influencer Videos System

+The application includes a tagging system for influencer videos that allows for better organization and filtering.
+The system enables users to:

+1. **Tag Influencer Videos**: Videos can be tagged with multiple categories for better organization and searchability.
+2. **Filter by Tags**: Users can filter influencer videos by tags to quickly find relevant content.
+3. **Manage Influencer Videos**: A dedicated page enables uploading, tagging, and managing influencer videos.
+4. **Create Content with Influencer Videos**: The create content page integrates with the influencer videos system, displaying influencer videos from the user's library with pagination support.

+### Database Schema

+The influencer videos system uses the following tables:

+- `influencer_vids`: Stores metadata about each influencer video, including title, description, URLs, and ownership info
+- `tags`: Contains available tags for categorizing videos
+- `influencer_vid_tags`: Junction table managing the many-to-many relationship between videos and tags

+### Integration

+The influencer videos system is integrated throughout the application:

+- **Dashboard Sidebar**: Direct access to the Influencer Videos management page
+- **Create Content Page**: Video selection component displays influencer videos with pagination
+- **Content Generation**: Selected influencer videos are used when generating new content

 ## Create Video API Integration